 WoS camps wrap up another super summer

-This year's Literacy Champion honorees include Lindsay Berra, Hubie Brown and King Rice.
-Peter King will again be the master of ceremonies.
+This year's honorees include Lindsay Berra, Hubie Brown and King Rice.
+Peter King was again the gala's master of ceremonies.

 Click here for more information.